Identify Strategic Priorities with a 2020 Plan

 What about your progress toward your 3-year strategic priorities?
 Did you carve out time in 2019 on tasks and projects that would make your grander vision possible (beyond just selling more and ramping up production)?

 No matter your answers above, no matter how awesome or anemic they are, now is the time to upgrade your strategic planning as we head into 2020.
 As you know, repeating the same actions while expecting different results is insanity.
 So, what are you going to do differently for next year?
 Spoiler alert: You will likely ignore everything I recommend here and just hope for the best, creating similar results to 2019.
-If that’s you and you want to break the cycle, please schedule a phone call with me or an Assured Strategy coach who can help you think differently.
+If that’s you and you want to break the cycle, schedule a free coaching session today.

 Here are some recommendations: